-Everyone seems to lie.
+Today, everyone seems to lie.
 Politicians lie, especially during election season.
 They will say anything to get elected.
 We like to make a distinction between big lies and little white lies.
 A big lie is if we get on the witness stand and are asked if we killed someone and are not honest.

 A little lie is when we say something that is not true, so we do not offend someone or when someone asks us how we are feeling, and we say fine when we feel miserable.

 On the other hand, he may have lied to protect the priest.
 It might mean death to anyone who helps him.
 It would put at risk anyone who aided and abetted a fugitive.

-I would have blamed Saul.
+If he never showed up there, the priest would still be alive but I would have blamed Saul.
 He was the one who ordered the execution.
 He was the one responsible, not David.
 Saul would have killed the priest, regardless of whether David lied or told the truth, if he helped him in any way.

 David’s Acting Career

 10 That day David fled from Saul and went to Achish king of Gath.
 11 But the servants of Achish said to him, “Isn’t this David, the king of the land?
 Isn’t he the one they sing about in their dances: “‘Saul has slain his thousands, and David his tens of thousands’?”

 David first fled to Nob.
 That was only a few miles away from Saul.
 It was close to Saul.
 He did not stay very long there.
 He knew he had to go somewhere else where he would be safe, so he decided to go to leave the Promise land and go to another country.
 He fled to Gath.